MaximeGloesener/Torch-Compression/README.md

 - Flexible optimization targets (compression ratio or speed-up)
 - Logging and experiment tracking with wandb

-## Requirements

-- Python 3.7+
-- PyTorch
-- torch_pruning
-- TensorRT
-- torch2trt
-- wandb (optional, for experiment tracking)

-## Installation
-You can use this colab notebook to experiment with the optimization pipeline or clone this repository.

 ## Usage

+You can use this colab notebook to try: [▶️ Example](https://colab.research.google.com/drive/1D9QxTZ4PcTbvc90nnfyVujgsEcGKfP_f?usp=sharing)

 The main functions to use are
 - `apply_pruning_and_kd`